 AUP: UNH Acceptable Use Policy

 The AUP provides guidelines for the proper use of the University's IT resources as well as for the University's access to information to manage these resources.
-You may be asked to read and confirm that you understand the AUP before you can proceed to use certain UNH IT resources; we strongly recommend that you read and understand this policy before using any UNH IT resources.
+You may be asked to read and confirm that you understand the AUP before you can access UNH IT resources; we strongly recommend that you read and understand this policy before using any UNH IT resources.
 The AUP is found in the UNH OLPM, Section 5.
 Acceptable Use for Information Technology Resources.

 USNH System Access Policy